 If you are up for a larger than life experience consider the country of Ecuador.
-Despite its small size Ecuador offers much more than one might ever imagine.
-Located with Columbia to its east and on the upper west coast of South America, including the famed Galapagos Islands, one can easily say that Ecuador is big on diversity.
-The diverse landscape includes the Galapagos Islands; nearly 1400 miles of Pacific coastline, grasslands, volcanic snow covered mountaintops and the Amazon Rainforest and jungle.
-Living within and on that diverse landscape are over 1600 species of birds and more plant species than all of North America.
-Considered a multicultural wonder, it is also home to 44 different indigenous and ethnic groups whose culture, history and contributions to the diverse and delicious cuisine of Ecuador all add up to one big adventure for you!
+Despite its small size, Ecuador offers much more than one might ever imagine.
+The diverse landscape includes the Galapagos Islands; nearly 1400 miles of Pacific coastline, grasslands, volcanic mountains and the Amazon Rainforest and jungle.
+Considered a multicultural wonder, it is home to 44 different indigenous and ethnic groups whose culture and history contribute to the wide variety of delicious cuisine, all adding up to one big adventure for you!

 Middle of the World Monument: